Share

 Our approach to risk management

-Emerging risks are identified and considered at both a Group and business unit level, with key management being close to their markets and geographies.
-These risks are identified as part of the overall risk management process through a variety of horizon-scanning methods including: geopolitical insights; ongoing assessments of competitor activity and market factors; workshops and management meetings focused on risk identification; analysis of existing risks using industry knowledge and experience to understand how these risks may affect us in the future; and representation and participation in key industry associations.
+Emerging risks are identified and considered at both a Group and business unit level, as part of the overall risk management process.
+They are identified through a variety of horizon-scanning methods including: geopolitical insights; ongoing assessments of competitor activity and market factors; workshops and management meetings focused on risk identification; analysis of existing risks using industry knowledge and experience to understand how these risks may affect us in the future; and representation and participation in key industry associations.

 Key areas of focus this year